Southampton-RSG-Training/dirac-bash-command-line-new/_episodes/02-navigation.md

 teaching: 15
 exercises: 5
 questions:
-- How do I navigate and look around the system?
+- "How do I navigate and look around the system?"
 objectives:
-- Learn how to navigate around directories and look at their contents
+- "Learn how to navigate around directories and look at their contents"
-- Explain the difference between a file and a directory.
+- "Explain the difference between a file and a directory."
-- Translate an absolute path into a relative path and vice versa.
+- "Translate an absolute path into a relative path and vice versa."
-- Identify the actual command, flags, and filenames in a command-line call.
+- "Identify the actual command, flags, and filenames in a command-line call."
-- Demonstrate the use of tab completion, and explain its advantages.
+- "Demonstrate the use of tab completion, and explain its advantages."
 keypoints:
-- Your current directory is referred to as the working directory.
+- "Your current directory is referred to as the working directory."
-- To change directories, use `cd`.
+- "To change directories, use `cd`."
-- To view files, use `ls`.
+- "To view files, use `ls`."
-- You can view help for a command with `man command` or `command --help`.
+- "You can view help for a command with `man command` or `command --help`."
-- Hit `tab` to autocomplete whatever you're currently typing.
+- "Hit `tab` to autocomplete whatever you're currently typing."
 ---

 At this point in the lesson, we've just logged into the system.
 Nothing has